 A major theme at this years’ London leg of the Salesforce World Tour was putting the customer first.
 Decreeing 2017 ‘the age of the customer’, Salesforce.com chief marketing officer Simon Mulcahy opened the conference with a focus on customer experience.
 Internet of Business caught up with one such Salesforce customer, Kone.

 Kone means machine in Finnish, so it will come as no surprise that this company makes its money in the manufacturing sector.
 Specializing in the manufacture of lifts, escalators, and automated doors, Kone has 52,000 employees, 450,000 customers and posted net sales of €8.8 billion in 2016.
-Speaking to Internet of Business, however, Simon Green, director of digital operations & IT, Kone said company was actually in the business of people flow.
+Speaking to Internet of Business, however, Simon Green, director, digital platform – Processess & IT, Kone said the company was actually in the business of people flow.

-“Our mission is to improve the flow of urban lie.
-We’re in the business of moving people securely, smoothly and stably,” Green said.
+“Our mission is to improve the flow of urban life.
+We’re in the business of moving people securely, smoothly and sustainably,” Green said.
 Two things are driving this, Green told IoB: the increasing move towards urbanization and digitization, both of which mean that business needs to do its bit to ensure cities are sustainable and comfortable to live in.

 In a similar vein to Salesforce, at its latest strategy round in January, Kone decided that its focus would be on “winning with customers”.
 Green said that this is all about using technological disruption to better connect with customers and deliver new services.
 Customer expectations of service have changed and customers have more power than ever before.
 Consequently, Kone has invested heavily in technology from both Salesforce and IBM to improve its offering.
 “Increasingly the experience is the product,” Green said.
 “The best driver for growth is a happy customer advocating on your behalf.”